Antonboom/testifylint/CONTRIBUTING.md

 `Zero` is an example of `checkers.RegularChecker` because it works with "general" assertion call.
 For more complex checkers, use the `checkers.AdvancedChecker` interface.

+If the checker turns out to be too “fat”, then you can omit some obviously rare combinations, especially if they are covered by other checkers.
+Usually these are expressions in `assert.True/False`.

 ### 8) Improve tests from p.4 if necessary